 With Christmas around the corner, this was a great reason to take advantage of some of the huge bonuses on the MileagePlus Shopping portal.
 The best deal I got was 20 miles per dollar at RiteAid and 15 miles per dollar at Saks.
 This also took advantage of the Chase Freedom quarterly bonus categories (drugstores and department stores) so I earned an additional 5 Chase points per dollar.
 Since these can be converted to United miles, this was worth a lot of points.
 Not counting the bonus Chase points, I ended up with 8,234 miles from the MileagePlus Shopping portal.

 Points total: 31,236

 7) MileagePlus X App

-The MileagePlus X app let’s you earn miles by shopping at stores and select online retailers.
+The MileagePlus X app lets you earn miles by shopping at stores and select online retailers.
 After downloading the app you can see participating stores in your area.
 Each store offers a certain amount of miles per dollar spent.
-To get the miles you have to buy a gift card to the store and use it to pay for your purchased.
+To get the miles you have to buy a gift card to the store and use it to pay for your purchase.